 Everyday Forms of Resistance

 One of the first undertakings within Everyday Forms of Resistance were individual artistic residencies revolving around the question of whether it is possible, through artistic intervention, to translate social tensions into narratives that, in turn, will shape the imaginary landscapes of places?
 (Francis Alÿs, The Green Line, 2004).
-Spring and autumn of 2019 will see several artists, singled-out via an open-call, going on their respective three-month residencies in Ramallah, Antwerp, Helsinki and Warsaw: Ahmed Alaqra (Palestine), Jumana Emil Abboud (Palestine), Mirna Bamieh (Palestine), Wim Catrysse (Belgium), Karolina Grzywnowicz (Poland), Timo Tuhkanen (Finland).
+Spring and autumn of 2019 saw several artists, singled-out via an open-call, going on their respective three-month residencies in Ramallah, Antwerp, Helsinki and Warsaw: Ahmed Alaqra (Palestine), Jumana Emil Abboud (Palestine), Mirna Bamieh (Palestine), Wim Catrysse (Belgium), Karolina Grzywnowicz (Poland), Timo Tuhkanen (Finland).
 In 2020, Palestinian artist Noor Abed will spend three months on artistic residency in Warsaw and a Polish artist Krystyna Jędrzejewska-Szmek will be on a residency in Ramallah.
 Moreover, 2018’s artists-in-residence in Ramallah from Poland Joanna Rajkowska and Jaśmina Wójcik as well as their Palestinian collaborator and fellow artist Mohammad Saleh have been invited to participate in the continuation of the project.
 The exchange programme formula is meant to encourage artists to engage in dialogue inside their own surroundings and to communicate with audiences.
 In October 2019, an assembly of artsists and cultural workers form Palestine took place at the Ujazdowski Castle Centre for Contemporary Art.
 The project will be summed up with an exhibition scheduled to be open in 2021.